EF Core Bulk Extensions Fastest Entity Framework Extensions for Bulk Operations

 Bulk Read

-The BulkRead extension method allows you to retrieve entities from your database by:
+The EF Core BulkRead extension method allows you to retrieve entities from your database by:

 • providing a list of ids (int, guid, string, etc.)